 "Organizations like Cisco, Juniper and Brocade are pushing out the innovation.
 You just can't throw a bunch of hardware together and have a switch that sells at cut rate prices," Kerravala said.

 "Do we really want our networks built to the same quality as PCs today?
 That would be terrible for the industry.
 People are willing to pay the extra value for well-built infrastructure with innovative features.
 That's what Cisco has always been about.
 Networking is really the right focus for them."

 During the quarter, Cisco completed its acquisition of BNI Video, which supplies service providers with two major video products that offer video back-office and content delivery network analytic capabilities.
 Cisco also crossed the 10,000-customer mark for its Unified Computing System, which integrates computing, networking, management and virtualization.

-Cisco in the second quarter also introduced Cisco CloudVerse, a framework that combines the foundational elements required to enable organizations to build, manage and connect public, private and hybrid clouds, and Videoscape, which helps enable "video in the cloud" services.
+Cisco in the second quarter also introduced Cisco CloudVerse, a framework that combines the foundational elements required to enable organizations to build, manage and connect public, private and hybrid clouds, and Videoscape, which helps enable "video in the " services.

 Finally, Cisco beefed up its Connected Grid portfolio and announced a series of advances that can give mid-size businesses access to "enterprise-grade" IP phone systems with integrated collaboration capabilities.